mverbyla/PFMap/index.md

 ## About

+The `pathogenflows` package contains two functions that can be used to predict pathogen flows throughout sanitation systems.

-The `getLoadings` function allows you to predict annual loadings of water pathogens from the onsite sanitation system technologies used in a given region of the world.
+The `getLoadings` function allows you to predict annual loadings of water pathogens from onsite sanitation system technologies used in a given region of the world.

+The `getLRV` function allows you to predict the overall log<sub>10</sub> reduction value for viral, bacterial, protozoan, or helminth pathogens by a custom wastewater treatment plant, specified using the [K2P Sketcher Tool](http://tools.waterpathogens.org/sketcher/).

+## getLoadings

 ### Inputs: